CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 CO2 Emissions Resulting from Distribution Activities and CO2 emissions intensity (Toray Group’s Specified Consigners in Japan)

-CO2 Emissions Reduction in Distribution Activities (Toray Industries, Inc.)
+CO2 Reduction Through Modal Shift Promotion (Toray Industries, Inc.)

 Details of initiatives CO2 Reduction (1,000 tons)

-Full-load transport, increased loading rates, and strategic positioning of warehouses, etc. 0.103
+Full-load transport, and increased loading rates, etc. 0.070

-Reduction of inefficient transport, revision of inventory storage locations, and loading at the nearest port, etc. 0.070
+Revision of inventory storage locations, and loading at the nearest port, etc. 0.036

 Expanding Collection and Reuse of Packaging Materials